Frequently Asked Questions (FAQ)

 When does the Planning and Transportation Commission meet and how can I obtain an agenda?

 The Planning and Transportation Commission meets on the 2nd Monday of every month at 6:30 pm in the Council Chamber.
 The City Council Chamber is located at City Hall, 200 Civic Center.
 You may stop by the Community Development Department to pick up a copy of the Planning and Transportation Commission Agenda.
 Also, a yearly subscription of the Planning and Transportation Commission agenda and minutes is available for purchase.
-If you wish to subscribe, please contact the City Clerk's Office at 949-470-3052.
+If you wish to subscribe, use the Mission Viejo Newsletter link in the footer of the page or contact the City Clerk's Office at 949-470-3052.

 For your convenience, the City provides Documents Online.